Features and Ease of Use

 However, I wouldn’t conclude that ZEN Serve is beginner-friendly.
 It doesn’t feature a one-click installer for apps and software nor does it have a website builder in its hosting plans.
 Most beginners will find it hard to set up their websites on their own.

 Another deficiency is the lack of guaranteed uptime for its users.

 Pricing and Support

 ZEN Serve’s hosting plans are averagely priced but not worth the value.
 The fact that there is no SSL certificate included in all shared server hosting plans and that the most basic plan doesn’t support multi-domain hosting is quite a letdown.
 This will not only give most beginners a hard time but also incur extra expenses.

 All packages have monthly and/or annual billing cycles which can be paid for through post office deposit, bank transfer, or credit card.
 However, it is important to note that you will be asked to pay for damages at a 14.4% rate per year if you are late in paying for your subscription.
 This is clearly stated in the terms and conditions.

-It’s quite disappointing that there is no money-back guarantee or free trial period on offer.
-Therefore, you can’t take it for a test drive before committing to buying a plan.
+It’s quite disappointing that they don’t offer a money-back guarantee or a free trial period.
+This means you can’t take it for a test drive before making a commitment to purchase a plan.

 ZEN Serve doesn’t offer 24/7 customer support.
 It handles customer and technical support via telephone and email, however, prospective buyers are encouraged to submit an inquiry form which redirects you to another vendor.
 I tried emailing but they have been unresponsive for days now, which could possibly be attributed to a language barrier.